diana-shyrokikh/team-management-api/README.md

 ### API
 1. Team Management API is accessible at `http://localhost:8000/api/v1/team-management/`
 2. The Detailed Page for a specific resource is available at `http://localhost:8000/api/v1/team-management/<resource_name>/<id>/`
+3. The Google Authorization Page is accessible at `http://localhost:8000/api/v1/team-management/google_auth/`
-4. The Token Obtain Pair Page is accessible at `http://localhost:8000/api/v1/team-management/users/token/`
+4. The Token Obtain Pair Page is accessible at `http://localhost:8000/api/v1/team-management/token/`
-5. Token Refresh Page is accessible at `http://localhost:8000/api/v1/team-management/users/token/refresh/`
+5. Token Refresh Page is accessible at `http://localhost:8000/api/v1/team-management/token/refresh/`
 6. Django Admin Page is accessible at `http://localhost:8000/admin/`

 <br>